hendisantika/micro-fiction-service/README.md

 1. Clone the repository: `git clone https://github.com/lynnemunini/micro-fiction-api.git`
 2. Navigate to the project directory: `cd microfiction-api`
-3. Build the project: `mvn clean install`
-4. Run the application: `mvn spring-boot:run`
+3. Start Docker Compose `docker-compose up -d`

 ## API Documentation

 The API documentation is generated using Springdoc OpenAPI.
 After running the application, you can access the Swagger UI at `http://localhost:8080/swagger-ui.html`.

-## Dependencies
+## Tools and Dependencies

-- Spring Boot
-- Spring Data JPA
-- Spring Security
-- Springdoc OpenAPI
-- MySQL
-- Hibernate

-## Configuration

-The application configuration can be found in the `application.properties` file.
-You can customize database settings, logging, and other properties in this file.
+The service relies on the following tools and dependencies:

+- **Docker Compose**: Simplifies the orchestration of multi-container applications.
+- **Spring Boot**: A powerful framework for building Java-based applications.
+- **Spring Data JPA**: Provides easy access to data persistence in relational databases with Java Persistence API (JPA).
+- **Spring Security**: Offers robust authentication and authorization features to secure the application.
+- **Springdoc OpenAPI**: Generates API documentation using OpenAPI specifications, facilitating API exploration and integration.
+- **MySQL**: A popular open-source relational database management system.
+- **Hibernate**: An object-relational mapping (ORM) framework for mapping Java objects to database tables and vice versa.